Sustainable Logistics

-What Does Green Logistics Mean?
+• What does Green Logistics mean?

-An industry that relies on vehicles that emit carbon dioxide cannot be considered sustainable per se; one has to be very careful not to ‘greenwash’.
-However, we can start at every logistical step - from the transport of goods, to the storage and picking of products and the choice of our shipping partners, who are committed to climate neutrality.
+• Green Logistics means to start at every logistic step to reduce the environmental impact of the industry as far as it works.
+From the transportation of goods, to the storage and picking of products, as well as the choice of our shipping partners who are committed to carbon neutrality.
+You can also find out what that means in this article.
 Especially in one of our core activities, the packaging of products, we have always paid attention to the use of recyclable material from regional manufacturers.

 These are, for example: